jwmke/AdventOfCode23/README.md

 * Day 24, p2
 * Day 25, p1

-Will aim for no external assistance next year.
-See you then!
+Aiming for no external assistance next year, see you then!